finjy/GetFlight/README.md

 ## Testing the API with Swagger

 ### Step 1: Accessing Swagger UI
-1. Launch the application using one of the methods described above
-2. Open your browser and navigate to http://localhost:5000/swagger or https://localhost:5001/swagger
+When running through Visual Studio, a browser with the Swagger UI will open automatically.
-3. You'll see the Swagger UI with all available endpoints
+You'll see the Swagger UI with all available endpoints.

 ### Step 2: Authentication
 1. Expand the `/api/Auth/login` endpoint